AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 events.
 Events are stored in SdsStreams (or streams).
 An SdsType (or type) defines the shape or structure of the event and how to associate events within the stream.

 Define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [Properties collection of SdsTypes](#sdstypeproperty).

 An SdsType used to define an SdsStream must have a key.
 A key is a [Property, or a combination of Properties](#sdstypeproperty) that constitutes an ordered, unique identity.
 If the key is ordered so it functions as an index, it is known as the *primary index*.
-While a timestamp (``DateTime``) is a very common type of key, any type that can be ordered is permitted.
+While a timestamp (``DateTime``) is a very common type of index, any type that can be ordered is permitted.
 Secondary and other indexes are defined in the stream.
 For more information, see [Indexes](xref:sdsIndexes).

-When defining an SdsType, consider how the events will be represented in an SdsStream as the SdsType defines each event in a SdsStream.
+When defining an SdsType, consider how the events will be represented in an SdsStream as the SdsType defines each event in an SdsStream.
 An event is a single unit whose properties have values that relate to the index; that is, each property of a type event is related to the event's index.
 Each event is a single unit.

 An SdsType is referenced by its identifier or ``Id`` field.
 SdsType identifiers must be unique within a namespace.